usacognition/database-toolbox/README.md

 Valkey is an open-source in-memory data store, forked from Redis.

+> [!Note]
-> **Note**: Valkey requires a custom tools configuration file.
+> Valkey requires a custom tools configuration file.
 Create a `valkey.yaml` file with your specific tools configuration.

 ### Docker Command